 Our process at OCC includes a gentle but short procedure that results in a quick recovery.
 The OCC difference includes specialized instruments and bladeless abdominal wall trocars.
 Localized abdominal wall blocking agents diminish the cascade of mediators that cause pain and inflammation.
 We use half the amount of gas pressure, where others use 20mm/hg, we use 10 to 12mm/hg.
 This results in less of the dreaded “gas pressure pains” associated with laparoscopic surgery.
 Our operating time is a fraction of the typical time reported in the literature.
 We’re in no hurry, we have simply streamlined the process.
 Less time under anesthesia means quicker recovery times.

-What is the mortality rate for revision gastric surgery?
+What is the mortality rate for revision bariatric surgery?

 We can say very proudly that our mortality rate is zero percent.
 We value health and wellbeing and will never perform a procedure on someone who is either not well prepared medically or has a risk higher than acceptable.